hiyukoim/ghost-friendlink-gateway/README.md

 - `expires_days` (optional): Override default expiration with relative days (e.g., `7` for 7 days).
 Leave empty for “never expires”.
 - `expires_at` (optional): Override default expiration with an absolute date (`YYYY-MM-DD`, e.g., `2025-12-31`).
 Mutually exclusive with `expires_days`.

-> A referrer must have the target `slug` registered in its allowlist; otherwise `/generate` will return `403 Slug not allowed for this referrer`.
+> When using the dashboard, the guest and slug are auto-added to the allowlist before the link is generated.
+If you call this endpoint directly, make sure the referrer has the slug assigned first—otherwise you’ll get `403 Slug not allowed for this referrer`.
 > Treat `ref` as “who or where this link belongs to” (e.g., subscriber email, platform handle, campaign code).
 Pick a stable identifier so you can trace leaks easily.

 **Examples:**